-- 14(6) (i) The Disciplinary Tribunal shall make a report, which shall be signed by its Chairman, setting out its decision and reasons and send it to the Conduct Committee. - (ii) The Conduct Committee shall send a copy of the Disciplinary Tribunal's report to the Member concerned, the Executive Counsel and the relevant Participant. - 14(7) Unless the Disciplinary Tribunal shall otherwise decide, an Interim Order in relation to a Member shall take effect from the date on which the Interim Order is notified to the Member. - 14(8) The Disciplinary Tribunal appointed under paragraph 14(3) shall review any Interim Order within 6 months from the date it took effect and thereafter at 6 monthly intervals until such time as it has expired or been discharged.
-Such review shall be dealt with in accordance with the Regulations. - 14(9) The Executive Counsel or the Member may apply at any time for an Interim Order to be reviewed on the grounds of a change in circumstances since the Interim Order was made.
-Such application shall be dealt with in accordance with the Regulations. - 14(10) On a review of an Interim Order, the Disciplinary Tribunal may make such decision as is contained within Part 2 of Appendix 2 to this Scheme and shall report to the Conduct Committee in accordance with paragraph 14(6). - 14(11) Unless the Disciplinary Tribunal shall otherwise decide, a decision on a review of an Interim Order in relation to a Member shall take effect from the date on which the decision is notified to the Member. - 14(12) A Member may appeal against an Interim Order made under paragraph 14(5) or following a review under paragraph 14(10) in the same manner and on the same grounds as against any Adverse Finding of the Disciplinary Tribunal. - 14(13) The Conduct Committee shall publish the report or reports prepared by the Disciplinary Tribunal for the purposes of paragraph 14(6) or 14(10) as soon as practicable and in such manner as it thinks fit unless this would not, in the opinion of the Conduct Committee, be in the public interest.
+14(6) (i) The Disciplinary Tribunal shall make a report, which shall be signed by its

+Chairman, setting out its decision and reasons and send it to the Conduct Committee.

+- (ii) The Conduct Committee shall send a copy of the Disciplinary Tribunal's report to the Member or Member Firm concerned, the Executive Counsel and the relevant Participant. - 14(7) Unless the Disciplinary Tribunal shall otherwise decide, an Interim Order in relation to a Member or Member Firm shall take effect from the date on which the Interim Order is notified to the Member or Member Firm. - 14(8) The Disciplinary Tribunal appointed under paragraph 14(3) shall review any Interim Order within 6 months from the date it took effect and thereafter at 6 monthly intervals until such time as it has expired or been discharged.
+Such review shall be dealt with in accordance with the Regulations. - 14(9) The Executive Counsel or the Member or Member Firm may apply at any time for an Interim Order to be reviewed on the grounds of a change in circumstances since the Interim Order was made.
+Such application shall be dealt with in accordance with the Regulations. - 14(10) On a review of an Interim Order the Disciplinary Tribunal may make such decision as is contained within Part 2 of Appendix 2 to this Scheme and shall report to the Conduct Committee in accordance with paragraph 14(6). - 14(11) Unless the Disciplinary Tribunal shall otherwise decide, a decision on a review of an Interim Order in relation to a Member or Member Firm shall take effect from the date on which the decision is notified to the Member or Member Firm.

+- 14(12) A Member or Member Firm may appeal against an Interim Order made under paragraph 14(5) or following a review under paragraph 14(10). in the same manner and on the same grounds as against any Adverse Finding of the Disciplinary Tribunal. - 14(13) The Conduct Committee shall publish the report or reports prepared by the Disciplinary Tribunal for the purposes of paragraph 14(6) or 14(10) as soon as practicable and in such manner as it thinks fit unless this would not, in the opinion of the Conduct Committee, be in the public interest.